awsdocs/amazon-workspaces-administration-guide/doc_source/workspaces-access-control.md

 For more information about IAM, see [Identity and Access Management \(IAM\)](https://aws.amazon.com/iam) and the [IAM User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/)\.

 **Example 1: Perform all Amazon WorkSpaces tasks**  <a name="perform-workspaces-tasks"></a>
-The following policy statement grants an IAM user permission to perform all Amazon WorkSpaces tasks, including creating and managing directories, as well as running the quick setup procedure\.
+The following policy statement grants an IAM user permission to perform all Amazon WorkSpaces tasks, including creating and managing directories\.
+It also grants permission to run the quick setup procedure\.
-Note that although Amazon WorkSpaces fully supports the `Action` and `Resource` elements when using the API and command\-line tools, you must set them both to "\*" in order to use the Amazon WorkSpaces console successfully\.
+Note that although Amazon WorkSpaces fully supports the `Action` and `Resource` elements when using the API and command line tools, you must set them both to "\*" in order to use the Amazon WorkSpaces console successfully\.

 ```
 {